neurobin/rnm/rnm.md

 **rnm** [*options*] *file/paths*

 # DESCRIPTION
 Renames files/directories in bulk.
 Naming scheme (*Name String*) can be applied or regex replace can be performed to modify names dynamically.
 It uses PCRE2 (revised version of PCRE) regex to provide search (and replace) functionality.

+It provides versatile options to modify names, delete/replace part of it, indexing, case conversion, insert text, insert various file information like modification time, access time, permission etc.., insert parent directory names and many more.

+File search functionality is provided with PCRE2 regex.
+Fixed string search is also possible.

+Operations (rename, changing names, search) are selective of file type (directory, file, link).

+Files can be sorted by name, modification time, access time, size, file type (directory, file, link) etc..

-It provides an undo functionality too to move back unwanted rename operations.
-You can also run a simulation instead of actual rename to view the potential outcome as program output on terminal with the *-sim* option.
+It provides an undo functionality to move back unwanted rename operations.
+Different **rnm** operations on different directory remember their own undo history.

+Simulations can be run instead of actual rename to view the potential outcome as program output on terminal with the *-sim* option.

 #USAGE